-Here he shows us all how it should be done on Bangkok’s amazing Khao San Road.
-This lady’s starting price was 120 Baht, look how low he goes!
-UPDATE : THIS VIDEO IS NOW HERE ON OUR THAILAND WITH KIDS PAGE.
+Here he shows us all how bargaining should be done on Bangkok’s amazing Khao San Road.
+This lady’s starting price was 120 Baht, look how low he goes.

 The Rules of Haggling in Bangkok

 Never accept the first price, the real price will be around 50 to 25% less that the first price.

 Don’t start the process if you really don’t want to buy, it wastes everyone’s time.

 Do nonchalantly ask the price at a few stalls before you enter into serious negotiations over your chosen item, it gives you an idea of the real price and how low you can realistically go.

 Always smile, be nice, be friendly.
 You’ll get much further that way.
 Nobody should lose face.